Quick Online Tips

-Slow Googleblot Crawling: Stop Crashing Shared Hosting Servers
+Slow Googleblot Crawling to Stop Hosting Server Crashes

 I slowed Googlebot crawling down a few months back.
 It seemed Googlebot, the Google search bot, was then crashing our shared hosting server repeatedly and my hosting provider Dreamhost intimated that we fix the issues if possible or upgrade to a higher hosting plan.
 Since private servers are expensive, and my traffic is not spiky (Digg-y), I decided to fix the Googlebot issue myself.